Skip to main content

 • Review if goal is realistic for your use case

-• Update agent instructions to guide toward desired outcome
+• Update your agent prompt to guide toward desired outcome

 • Make goal description more specific